Deep Clustering by Semantic Contrastive Learning: Clustering on Unlabelled Images

 \subsection{Semantic Contrastive Learning}

 We start with formulating a new \textit{cross-cluster} instance discrimination learning objective with a novel \textit{semantic memory}.
-The aim is to learn visual features to be discriminative across clusters and design the semantic memory to facilitate simultaneous instance and cluster discrimination.
+The aim is to learn visual features to be discriminative across clusters and facilitate simultaneous instance and cluster discrimination.

 \paragraph{Cross-cluster instance discrimination.} Our feature learning objective is formulated to differentiate every individual instance against its pseudo-negative samples so to reduce its visual redundancy regarding images of other clusters (Fig.~\ref{fig:pipeline} (b)).
 Given random partitions at the beginning of training (Fig.~\ref{fig:pipeline} (a)), by isolating samples from different clusters, the model behaves as instance contrastive learning and outputs per sample-specific visual features.
 Intuitively, visually similar samples are expected to share more class-specific unique information, their representations will therefore be gradually gathered closer and grouped into the same clusters by our cluster discrimination detailed later.
 Along the clustering process with increasingly better and stable cluster assignments, the contrastive set of every sample will absorb more visually dissimilar counterparts, instead of random ones.
 Consequently, the learning objective becomes reducing cross-cluster visual redundancy, resulting in desired features that are aware of inter-cluster visual discrepancies and invariant within clusters (Fig.~\ref{fig:pipeline} (d)).